Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 ##### Associate the certificate credentials with the Azure AD Application

-To associate the certificate credential with the  TodoListDaemon app object in Azure AD, you'll need to edit the application manifest.
-In the Azure portal app registrations for the  click on **Manifest**.
-An editor opens enabling you to edit the manifest.
+To associate the certificate credential with the `TodoListDaemon` app object in Azure AD, you'll need to edit the application manifest.
+In the Azure portal app registration page for the `TodoListDaemon`, click on **Manifest**.
+An editor window opens enabling you to edit the manifest.
-You need to replace the value of the `keyCredentials` property (that is `[]` if you don't have any certificate credentials yet), with the content of the keyCredential.txt file
+You need to replace the value of the `keyCredentials` property (that is `[]` if you don't have any certificate credentials yet), with the content of the keyCredential.txt file.

 To do this replacement in the manifest, you have two options: